bahamondev/hide-titles/README.md

 ### Build

-Just run the `make build`.
+Just run `make build`.
 That will create a zip file with plugin contents and rename it to the `.kwinscript` extension.
 If you want to manually build the script then:

 1. Compress the `contents` folder and the `metadata.desktop` file into a zip